pmcollins/gumdrop/gumdrop.web/README.md

 }
 ```

-A slightly more complex Widget -- one that shows nested tags -- might look this this.
+A slightly more complex Widget -- one that uses nested tags -- might look this this.

 ```java